Manufacture of tobacco products — Strategic Scorecard

 -

-- Metric: The WHO Framework Convention on Tobacco Control (FCTC) has been ratified by 183 parties, covering over 90% of the world's population.
+- Metric: The WHO Framework Convention on Tobacco Control (FCTC) acts as a global, institutionalized mandate for demand reduction, ratified by 183 parties, aimed at the terminal decline of the product category.

 -